mmstick/parallel/README.md

 Options may also be supplied to the program to change how the program
 operates:

+- **--dry-run**: Prints the jobs that will be run to standard output, without running them.
 - **-h**, **--help**: Prints the manual for the application (recommended to pipe it to `less`).
 - **-j**, **--jobs**: Defines the number of jobs/threads to run in parallel.
 - **-n**, **--max-args**: Groups up to a certain number of arguments together in the same command line.
+- **--num-cpu-cores**: Prints the number of CPU cores in the system and exits.
 - **-p**, **--pipe**: Instead of supplying arguments as arguments to child processes, instead supply the arguments directly to the standard input of each child process.
 - **-q**, **--quote**: Retains backslashes that are supplied as the command input.